Until you reach the point where your business is big enough to have its own IT department, it can be tricky to keep up with new tech.

 - Evernote is a note-taking app that allows you to jot down ideas, sketches and pictures whenever you need.
 Your note is then uploaded to the cloud and you can access it from all your devices – so you could review your documents, text or images whenever and wherever you want.

 - Mint impressed our tech team when Which? evaluated some of the best financial apps to help with your budgeting.
 It comes with options to link data to an app on your PC to provide more detailed reports.
-For more take a look at the Which? review of free financial apps.

 - Sage One is an offshoot of the well-known accounting solution specifically designed for small businesses.
 Available on Apple or Android, the app allows you to create quotes and invoices, and manage your sales pipeline, when on the move.
 It can link up with your accountants, so you can work on documents together.
 It also has the nifty feature of keeping up to date with any changes in regulations around VAT.